 Individual states host trainings that provide quality, comprehensive education on advocacy, public speaking, and networking.
 Best Buddies International offers online trainings and in-person trainings at the Annual Best Buddies International Leadership Conference, held each July.
 For individuals who wish to attend the global conference, they should work closely with their state staff representative to ensure they meet all attendance expectations and are able to fully participate in all aspects of the conference.
-Please note, individuals states are responsible for selecting and supporting individuals to attend the conference from their region.

 To be a volunteer facilitator for an ambassador training is simple and fun!
 Just follow the simple steps below:

 1) Decide on the date, time and location of the training

 3) Choose your training from the resources below